-The average weight of a German Shepherd is very important, and you should follow it according to his age.
+The average weight of a German Shepherd is very important, and you should follow it according to its age.
 With this weight in order, your dog will not become overweight or undernourished if he is undernourished.
 It should be noted that male German Shepherds are heavier than females, although the stage of labor changes.

 With this German Shepherd weight percentage chart, you can exercise or improve your dog’s diet.
 You have to follow the average weight according to its age so that your pet does not suffer from complications.
 Following this weight you will enjoy seeing your German Shepherd reach a good size:

 - From the 1st to the 2nd month it can have 7.4 kg, this is 26.1% of its growth.

 - From the 3rd to the 4th month it can have 16.3 kg, this is 55% of its growth.

 - From the 5th to the 6th month, it can have 22.8 kg; this is 75.5% of its growth.